NikoTBC/ExtendedCreative/README.md

 # Planned Features:

-• Add mob spawn eggs
-• Add more food items (Done)
+1. Arrange items like in singleplayer
-• Add unobtainable blocks and items(?)
+2. Add unobtainable blocks (?)